Solana Localnet

 Connect to any Localnet container via SSH.

-After the cluster is provisioned, the staked SOL delegated to the Canopy
+After the cluster is provisioned, the staked SOL delegated to the demo1

-node will be active at the beginning of Epoch 1 (after ~5 minutes).
-Then the Canopy
+key set will be active at the beginning of Epoch 1 (after ~5 minutes).
+Then the demo1

 validator will start voting and move from delinquent to not-delinquent at the beginning of Epoch 2.